 Whitehorse, YT Y1A 6L3

 NWT Protected Areas Strategy

-In the Northwest Territories, DUC works closely with community representatives to move candidate protected areas through the Protected Areas Strategy (PAS).
-The PAS is formal process engaging communities, government, and other concerned groups to balance needs for conservation, economic development and land management, while respecting aboriginal rights and other interests.
-DUC’s involvement in the PAS is critical for the success of wetland conservation in the northern boreal.
+In the Northwest Territories, we work closely with community representatives to move candidate protected areas through the Protected Areas Strategy (PAS).
+The PAS is formal process engaging communities, government, and other concerned groups to balance needs for conservation, economic development and land management, while respecting aboriginal rights and other interests. our involvement in the PAS is critical for the success of wetland conservation in the northern boreal.

 Check out current habitat conditions in the Northwest Territories (Western Boreal Forest)

 PO Box 1438, Suite 4A, 4921 49 St.

 We assist efforts to protect several large and productive wetlands in the north.
 Learn more about these unique ecosystems: